Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Creating or acquiring indebtedness, mortgages, or security interests in property

 - Facilitating a single transaction—outside of your typical business dealings—within a window of 30 days

 - Transacting business in interstate commerce

-This list is fairly comprehensive, but it’s a good idea to check out the more detailed on in the LLC Act Section 47-34A-1003.
+This list is fairly comprehensive, but it’s a good idea to check out the more detailed one in the LLC Act Section 47-34A-1003.
 If your only South Dakota business activities appear here, lucky you!
 You’re most likely exempt from foreign qualifying.
 Even so, it’s best to take any questions, hesitations, or concerns to an attorney.

-How to Foreign Qualify your LLC in South Dakota
+How to Foreign Qualify Your LLC in South Dakota

 Foreign qualification in South Dakota is simple if you know where to find and send your forms.
 If you or your legal counsel has decided to foreign qualify your LLC in South Dakota, you can register through the Secretary of State’s online filing portal, or by submitting an “Application for Certificate of Authority.”

 Quite honestly, online is the better option.
 That’s because it’s both quicker and cheaper.
 There’s an extra $15 filing fee for all paper forms, and since foreign qualification already costs $750, you probably don’t want to spend much more.
 On the LLC Forms page, scroll down to the Foreign Limited Liability Companies section and click “File Online” under “Application for Certificate of Authority.”
 Then, click the “Start a New Business” button and you’ll be off and running.